skr571999/dummy-store-website/README.md

 # iStore

-A MERN app where user can look through the products that are available and admin can add the new products.
+A MERN app where user can look through the products that are available and can add the new products.

 ## Technologies and Tools